III.5: Radix prefix cache

 Where this leaves us

 Shared prompt prefixes are no longer recomputed.
 A radix tree keyed on token ids stores KV snapshots; a request whose prompt extends a cached prefix skips straight past the shared tokens.
-LRU eviction keeps the cache bounded, and RAII pins guarantee a live request's snapshot can't be evicted mid-decode.
+LRU eviction keeps the cache bounded, and RAII pins keep an entry resident for the window between lookup and materialize; after that the request has its own copy, and the Arc-owned snapshot means eviction can never hurt a reader.

-But the HTTP handlers still pass None; the server can't use this yet, because the server still has no place to own a shared cache, and still serves requests one at a time.
-The next chapter builds the decode scheduler: a background worker that owns the model, the prefix cache, and a set of slots, and runs concurrent requests.
+But the HTTP handlers still pass None; the server can't use this yet, because there is no component with the lifetime to own a shared cache: each request lives and dies on its own blocking thread.
+The next chapter builds the decode scheduler: a background worker that owns the model, the prefix cache, and a set of slots, and runs concurrent requests under its control.